kinsi55/CS_BeatSaber_Camera2/README.md

 - Decent performance improvements, especially on wall maps
 - FPS cap
 - More options for toggling the visibility of things
-	- Walls can be hidden entirely, not just be made transparent (Useful for Side cams)
+	- Walls can be hidden entirely, not just be made transparent (Useful for side cams)
 	- **Walls can automagically be made visible if you happen to play a modded map**
 	- Hiding Floor(s)
 	- Hiding Notes (Currently incompatible with custom notes)